 There are two possible positions: under the gland or under the muscle.

-- Behind the pectoral muscle: This procedure is usually necessary when physiological saline implants are used that could be too visible (small waves) or palpable under a small gland and a limited skin thickness (under 2 cm).
+- Behind the pectoral muscle: This procedure is usually necessary when physiological saline implants are used that could be too visible or palpable under a small gland and a limited skin thickness (under 2 cm).
 The muscle covering the upper position of the implant provides, when relaxed, a milder and more natural transition between the thorax and the breast.

 It should be noted that the use of pectorals causes visible mobilization of the prostheses, which is nevertheless beneficial by reducing the risk of capsular contraction complication.
 When your natural breasts will tend to drop with age, particularly if left without good bra support, a double contour may appear as the prostheses will remain under the muscle and in a higher position.

-- Behind the mammary gland (in front of the muscle): For this position, it is possible to use only local anaesthesia and preferably silicone implants.
+- Behind the mammary gland (in front of the muscle): For this position, it is possible to use only local anesthesia and preferably silicone implants.
 The breast will have a rounder look at its upper pole but, with time, the implant and breast will tend to droop together.
 Over time, this may prove more natural, albeit with some reduced upper pole fullness.
-Implant position behind the mammary has also increased risk of capsular contraction.
+Implant position behind the mammary has also increased the risk of capsular contraction.

-Silicone or saline breast implants?
+Silicone or saline breast implants for a breast augmentation?

 To find out which implants would be suitable for your breast enlargement, please visit the page dedicated to breast implants.